livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 ![Open readme template](./img/207_open_readme_template.png)

-or just open your `.config/dtool/dtool.json` in a text editor and point the `DTOOL_README_TEMPLATE_FPATH` entry to your `README.yml` template:
+or just open your `.config/dtool/dtool.json` in a text editor and set the `DTOOL_README_TEMPLATE_FPATH` entry to point to your `README.yml` template:

 ![Modify dtool.json](./img/210_modify_dtool_json.png)

-You might also want to configure your name and e-mail address.
+Specify your name and e-mail address as well.
-That done, create a new dataset by selecting your local base URI and clicking the '+' icon in the upper left corner:
+Next, create a new dataset by selecting your local base URI and clicking the '+' icon in the upper left corner:

 ![Create dataset](./img/220_create_dataset.png)